bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.114103237095363in"} -->

-Let\'s go ahead and do that now.
-I\'m going to go into Settings, I\'m going to click on CSS and I\'m going to go down here to quick add and add Bootstrap.
+Let&apos;s go ahead and do that now.
+I&apos;m going to go into Settings, I&apos;m going to click on CSS and I&apos;m going to go down here to quick add and add Bootstrap.
 And as soon as I save that, boom, there you go.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->